 01Delay Impulse Shopping

-Whether it be Target, eBay, or the hobby store, next time you're tempted to stop in at your favorite store, just drive on by.
+Whether it be Target, Amazon, or, the sporting goods store, next time you're tempted to go shopping, just drive on by.
 Instead of shopping, go for a walk, grab a cup of coffee, or read a book.
-Or if it's online shopping get in the habit of watching a favorite music video instead of shopping.
-The key to making this money saving tip work is building a new habit to replace the old one.
-Trust me, it's more satisfying to watch the savings account build up than the momentary pleasure you get from buying stuff.
+Or, if it's online shopping, get in the habit of watching a favorite music video instead of shopping.

 04Downsize Where You Can

 In his book A New Earth, author Eckhart Tolle talks about our tendency to identify ourselves, and our self-worth, by our things.
 Well, you are not your things!